nolanlawson/fuite/README.md

 **The results seem wrong or inconsistent.**

 Try running with `--iterations 13` or `--iterations 17`.
-7 iterations is a good default, but it might report some false positives.
+The default of 7 iterations is decent, but it might report some false positives.

 **It says I'm leaking 1kB.
 Do I really need to fix this?**

-Note that not every memory leak is a serious problem.
-If you're only leaking a few kBs on every interaction, then the user will probably never notice, and you'll certainly never hit an Out Of Memory error in the browser itself.
+Not every memory leak is a serious problem.
+If you're only leaking a few kBs on every interaction, then the user will probably never notice, and you'll certainly never hit an Out Of Memory error in the browser.
 You should probably only focus on the leaks in the 100kB+ range.

 **It says my page's memory grew, but it also said it didn't detect any leaks.
 Why?**